MotivatedCreation/JPSFetchedResultsCollection/README.md

 --

 ### Delegate
 Assign a delegate to monitor changes to the JPSFetchedResultsContainer.
-Thus, allowing you to change your model view accordingly.
+Thus, allowing you to change your view accordingly.
 ```
 func containerWillChangeContent(container: JPSFetchedResultsContainer)